Microsoft-community/Community-website/wiki/windows-feature-store.md

  - Disabled (`1`) - this will disable a feature entirely.
  - Enabled (`2`) - this will forcefully enable a feature.

 Multiple community tools exist to allow the toggling the state of features.
 The most popular and well-known currently is [ViVeTool](https://github.com/thebookisclosed/ViVe).
-To set the state for a feature, use `vivetool.exe addconfig <id> <state>`.
-To remove the custom state, use `vivetool.exe delconfig <id>`.
+To set the state for a feature, use `vivetool.exe /enable /id:<id> <state>`.
+To remove the custom state, use `vivetool.exe /reset id:<id>`.

 Other tools include [mach2](https://github.com/riverar/mach2) which is an older application similar to ViVeTool, and [ViVeTool GUI](https://github.com/PeterStrick/vivetool-gui) which adds a user interface to ViVeTool.